NCBI-Hackathons/Scan2CNV/README.md

 optional arguments:
-  -h, --help            show this help message and exit -p PFB_FILE, --pfb_file PFB_FILE
+  -h, --help            show this help message and exit -q QUEUE, --queue QUEUE
+                        OPTIONAL.
+Queue on cgemsiii to use to submit jobs.
+                        Defaults to all of the seq queues and all.q if not supplied. default="all.q"

+Required Arguments (only 1):
+  -p PFB_FILE, --pfb_file PFB_FILE
                         Path to PennCNV PFB file.
 REQUIRED for CNV calling.
                         Use -m option to create.
-  -m, --make_pfb        use flag to indicate to generate PFB file -q QUEUE, --queue QUEUE
+  -m, --make_pfb        use flag to indicate to generate PFB file
-                        OPTIONAL.
-Queue on cgemsiii to use to submit jobs.
-                        Defaults to all of the seq queues and all.q if not supplied. default="all.q"

-Required Arguments:
+Required Arguments (All):
   -n NAME_OF_PROJECT, --name_of_project NAME_OF_PROJECT
                         Name to give to project for some output files -g PATH_TO_GTC_DIRECTORY, --path_to_gtc_directory PATH_TO_GTC_DIRECTORY